RV Shopping and Gender Discrimination on the RV Sales Lot

 One salesperson demanded that I give him my husband’s contact information ‘just in case’ he needed to talk to him or “should my husband answer the telephone if he calls looking to discuss RVs.”
 When I told him I wasn’t providing that information, he got a little huffy.

 Another salesperson at a different dealership suggested in post-visit correspondence that I should talk over a particular RV with my husband, even though I indicated that I was not interested in the model and that it was me, not my husband, driving and living in the rig.

 Not All Women Will Sit in the Passenger Seat

-Only one salesperson has beat me to the punch and asked me if I would like to test drive a rig.
-I can only guess that if my husband was standing next to me, he would be routinely asked if he wanted to ‘give ‘er a spin.’
+Only one salesperson beat me to the punch and asked me if I would like to test drive a rig.
+I can only guess that if my husband had shopped with me, he would have been routinely asked if he wanted to ‘give ‘er a spin.’
+Or pop the hood.

-The more I research RVs, specs and systems, the more I understand how motor homes and engines work, the more YouTube videos I watch on how to spot lemons or score deals, the more prepared I am to cut through salespeople’s biases and preconceptions.
+The more I researched RVs, specs and systems, the more I understand how motor homes and engines work.
+And the more YouTube videos I watched on how to spot lemons or score deals, the more prepared I was to cut through salespeople’s biases and preconceptions.

-I’m certain that it was because I had done so much homework and had good questions about spotting water damage, that one salesperson/owner (who didn’t seem to cast judgment that I wasn’t a guy shopping for an RV) took the time to take me up on a ladder to check out roof rot on the biggest 5th wheel I’ve ever seen.
+At one dealership, I asked such critical and detailed questions about spotting water damage, that one salesperson/owner (who didn’t seem to cast judgment that I wasn’t a guy shopping for an RV) took the time to take me up on a ladder to check out roof rot on the biggest 5th wheel I’ve ever seen.